vkundetis/Image-Ad-Flow-Hallucinations/README.md

 ### Ideas for Future Work

 1. **Improve Flow Prediction -** The Im2Flow model could possibly be improved by training it on Pitt's video ad dataset.
 This is a more complex dataset than HMDB-51, which could improve flow hallucinations on images.
 2. **Generate a performance metric -** The model did not show consistant results for images on our dataset.
-A robust performance metric that uses both the flow prediction and base image would be useful when applying predicted flow.
+A robust performance metric that uses both the flow prediction and base image would be useful for determining cases when we should or should not use flow for interpreting.